PARALLELPROMPT: Extracting Parallelism from Large Language Model Queries: Introduction

 Large language models (LLMs) are increasingly deployed in interactive systems, powering personal assistants, tutoring agents, and productivity tools.
 These settings demand both high-quality outputs and low-latency inference.
 While much progress has been made on inter-query optimizations, e.g., batching requests, model compression, and decoding, a complementary axis remains underexplored: \textit{intra-query parallelism}.\textbf{ Can we speed up inference by decomposing a single user prompt?}

 In this work we focus on natural language prompts that implicitly contain multiple independent subtasks, which we refer to as \textit{latent semantic parallelism}.
-For example, asking a model to generate ten short stories will take longer than executing ten generation calls in parallel (see additional examples of parallelizable prompts from public LLM logs in Figure~\ref{fig:queries}).
+For example, asking a model to generate ten short stories will take longer than executing ten generation calls in parallel (see examples of such prompts from public LLM logs in Figure~\ref{fig:queries}).
 To study this phenomenon at scale, we develop \methodname, a benchmark of over 37,000 real-world prompts drawn from LMSYS-Chat-1M~\cite{zheng2023lmsys} and WildChat-1M~\cite{zhao2024wildchat}.
 Our multi-stage pipeline (overview in Figure~\ref{fig:pipeline}) filters these logs for parallelizable prompts, yielding a surprising 10\% of user queries with decomposable structure.
-High-confidence instances include prompts with clear cues such as explicit lists or numbered items, while medium-confidence ones rely on semantic cues like plural forms or task multiplicity.
+This validation rate represents a conservative, high-precision estimate that translates to practical impact: in production deployments handling billions of monthly queries~\cite{altman2025chatgpt, pichai2025aioverviews, google2024speculative}, this yields millions of optimization opportunities with latency improvements.
+For context, even widely adopted optimizations like speculative decoding~\cite{leviathan2023spec, chen2023accelerating} and KV-caching~\cite{kwon2023efficient} only benefit certain query types, yet are considered valuable production techniques.
+Perhaps more importantly, intra-query parallelism complements rather than competes with existing optimizations, offering further gains within individual queries.

-Although prior methods have explored related problems in task decomposition, e.g., Skeleton-of-Thought~\cite{ning2024skeleton}, Tree-of-Problems~\cite{zebaze2024tree}, and LLMCompiler~\cite{kim2024llm}, these approaches target synthetic or tool-based settings.
-In contrast, \methodname provides naturally occurring, free-form prompts submitted by real users.
-Interestingly, we find that prior task decomposition methods fail on many of the prompts in our benchmark---highlighting the importance of evaluating on real user inputs.
+Although prior methods have explored related problems in task decomposition, e.g., Skeleton-of-Thought~\cite{ning2024skeleton}, Tree-of-Problems~\cite{zebaze2024tree}, and LLMCompiler~\cite{kim2024llm}, these approaches target synthetic scenarios or predefined schemas.
+Interestingly, we find that prior task decomposition methods fail on many of the prompts in our benchmark.
+This limitation stems from fundamental architectural constraints: prior methods make strong assumptions about task structure that don't generalize to the diverse parallelization patterns present in real user prompts.
+In contrast, our addresses naturally occurring user prompts where parallelizable structure must be discovered rather than assumed.